-A practical showcase of Claude Code capabilities through SKILLS . from algorithmic art, posters and gif creations.
+A practical showcase of Claude Code capabilities demonstrating how to build algorithmic art, visual designs, presentations, and animations using Anthropic's skills library.

 No install command available.
 Check the GitHub repository for manual installation instructions.